Michel Clouscard: Biography

+Philosophical work

 According to Clouscard, the "capitalism of seduction" with its libertarian liberal face arises from the very evolution of the capitalist mode of production.
 It testifies to a qualitative jump of the accumulated quantities which, at a certain moment, reach a libertarian structure of society.

 With its libertarian face, liberalism achieves its own self-realization, until the inevitable catastrophe.
 Clouscard speaks then about neofascism.

 Drawing up the inventory of fixtures of the liberal counter-revolution's consequences, Clouscard produced a philosophical work to think and propose the basis of a new social contract and to enable a progressivist re-foundation.